mionova/100DaysOfCode-Challenge/README.md

 ### Day 15 of 100

-**Date**: June 7th, 2021
+**Date**: June 7, 2021

 **Today's JavaScript Progress**: Continued getting a handle on the DOM by practicing to:

 1. Select elements.
 2. Get and Set Text with textContent and innerHTML.
 3. Set Element.attribute and Element.className.
-4. Hide and show content on a click of a button.
+4. Hide and show content at a click of a button.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-015)
 &nbsp;

 ### Day 16 of 100

-**Date**: June 8th, 2021
+**Date**: June 8, 2021

 **Today's JavaScript Progress**: Continued making changes to the DOM by practicing to:

-1. Create-DOM-elements.
+1. Create-DOM elements.
 2. Append nodes to add elements to the DOM.
 3. Remove nodes to remove an element from the DOM.